robertvigil/excel-formula-tracer/README.md

 ## Features

+- **Whitelist-based tracing** — only cells listed in the "Trace Config" tab are followed; everything else appears as `[not in scope]`
 - **Recursive tracing** — follows dependencies up to a configurable depth (`MAX_TRACE_DEPTH`)
 - **Cross-sheet support** — resolves references like `Sheet2!A1` and `'OH Rates Calc'!E75`
 - **Range expansion** — expands `P17:P19` into individual cells (P17, P18, P19)
 - **Range limit** — large ranges (configurable via `RANGE_EXPANSION_LIMIT`) are shown as collapsed notation instead of blowing up the trace
 - **Circular reference detection** — marks already-visited cells with `[already traced above]`
-- **Cell filtering** — optional Include/Exclude lists (via a Comments sheet) to focus or prune the trace
-- **Comments integration** — optional lookup column that pulls annotations from a Comments sheet
+- **Comments integration** — Column B of Trace Config provides optional annotations per cell (single cell references only, not ranges)
 - **Preserves formatting** — numeric formats from source cells carry over to the trace output
-- **Color-coded output** — each depth level gets a distinct background color; special colors for circular refs, max depth, excluded cells, and oversized ranges
+- **Color-coded output** — each depth level gets a distinct background color; special colors for circular refs, max depth, not-in-scope cells, and oversized ranges

 ## Output